-Mac: From the menu, click Format and select Document.
+Mac: From the Format menu, select Document.

 Click the Layout tab, click the check boxes next to Different odd and even and Different first page.
 In the drop-down menu next to Apply to, be sure This section is selected.